Presidents' Day Weekend for NYC Kids: Kids Week at the Intrepid, Engineering Day, Family Carnaval, Midwinter Break Fun

 Super Sabado: Carnaval – East Harlem

 Head to El Museo del Barrio to celebrate Carnaval family-style.
-Kids can dance the Cuban congo, create festive masks, hear Haitian folktales and music, and more.
+Dance to Peruvian music, create festive masks, hear Puerto Rican folktales and music, and take kid-friendly gallery tours.
 FREE

 Washington’s Birthday Ball – Upper East Side

-Celebrate George Washington’s birthday 19th-century style at the historic Mount Vernon Hotel Museum & Garden.
-Watch and learn country dances from the period, take a tour of the museum and enjoy some old-fashioned refreshments.
+Another February Go List pick: Celebrate George Washington’s birthday 19th-century style at the historic Mount Vernon Hotel Museum & Garden.
+Watch and learn country dances from the era, take a tour of the museum and enjoy some old-fashioned refreshments.
 Reservations recommended. $15 for adults, $10 for children under 12

 Engineering Day – Corona

-Spend the day building and tinkering at Queens' New York Hall of Science.
-Kids can make toothpick/gumdrop domes, bridges from paper and paper clips, towers from Jenga blocks and other cool creations.
+Another February Go List pick: Spend the day building and tinkering at the New York Hall of Science's annual engineering fest.
+Projects include making toothpick and gumdrop domes, creating aluminum foil boats, crafting bridges from paper and paperclips, building towers out of Jenga blocks and more.
+My eight-year-old son and I went last year and had a blast.
 Free with admission: $11 for adults, $8 for children ages 2-17

 History of Chocolate – Upper West Side